-4.3.2 Recreational visitor activities in the Plymouth Sound and Estuaries EMS
+10.3.2Recreational visitor activities in the Plymouth Sound and Estuaries EMS

-- 534 (85%) of survey respondents take part in land or shore based recreational activities - 317 (60%) of survey respondents take part in water based activities using small craft e.g. kayaks and canoes - 190 (39%)) of survey respondents take part in water based activities using large craft - 183 (39%) of respondents swim or scuba dive

-136 9215) take part in recreational fishing
+- 534 (85%) of survey respondents take part in land or shore based recreational activities - 317 (60%) of survey respondents take part in water based activities using small craft e.g. kayaks and canoes - 190 (39%) of survey respondents take part in water based activities using large craft - 183 (39%) of respondents swim or scuba dive - 136 (21%) of survey respondents take part in recreational fishing

-Most people visiting the EMS were taking part in land or shore based activities (534, 85%) while water based activities using small craft e.g. kayaks and canoes were also popular with 317 (60%) respondents taking part.
+Most survey respondents were taking part in land or shore based activities (534, 85%) while water based activities using small craft e.g. kayaks and canoes were also popular with 317 (60%) respondents taking part.
 Fewer respondents took part in water based activities using large yachts or power boats (190, 39%), swimming or diving (183, 39%) or recreational fishing (136, 21%).
-Table 35, shows the number and proportion of respondents that took part in each of the main activity groups.
-Please note, respondents were allowed to select more than one activity type and so the number of responses is greater than the online surveys completed.
+Table 44, shows the number and proportion of respondents that took part in each of the main activity groups.
+Please note, respondents were allowed to select more than one activity type and so the summed number of responses is greater than the online surveys completed.

-Visitor numbers for each activity type within each management area in the EMS are discussed in more detail in the results sections below.
+Estimated visitor numbers for each activity type within each management area in the EMS are discussed in more detail in the results sections below.

-Table 35.
-Number and proportion of online survey respondents indicating whether or not they take part in taking part in each activity type.
+Table 44.
+Number and proportion of online survey respondents that take part in in each activity type.
 Note percentages sum to 100% across rows (not columns).
 Respondents were able to select each activity type they participated in.